eclipse/eclipsefuro/docs/fbp/content/docs/fbp-scripting.md

 ## Trigger a wire imperatively

-To trigger a wire from the javascript part of your component or from a test, call the **_FBPTriggerWire** method.
+To trigger a wire from the javascript part of your component, call the **_FBPTriggerWire** method.

-You can also trigger the wire in the constructor, then the wire will be queued until the flow is parsed and ready.
+You can also trigger the wire in the constructor, in this case the wire will be queued until the flow is parsed and ready.

 ```js  {linenos=table,hl_lines=[6,14,22],linenostart=1}
 class TriggerSample extends FBP(LitElement) {